sanikatare/Hinglish-sentiment-analysis-rnn-lstm-bilstm/README.md

 ## Methodology

 ### Data Collection
 Data was collected from publicly available datasets containing Hinglish and code-mixed social media text.
+Merged several datasets for training the model.

 ### Data Preprocessing
 The following preprocessing steps were applied: